-In order to answer this question, let’s take a step back to understand what is a website first.
+In order to answer this question, let’s take a step back to understand the core concept of a website.

-A website is a collection of web pages present on a single address (ex: yourname.com).
-They can have any kind of content – text, images, videos, audio players, photo gallery, forms and so on.
+A website is a collection of web pages that can be accessed by typing a domain name (ex: yourname.com).
+They can have any kind of content – text, images, videos, audio players, photo gallery, forms, and so on.

-With the advancements of the internet, website content began changing and increasing more rapidly.
-The usual process: downloading your website’s web page, editing it on your computer and then uploading it back online, became too inefficient.
+As the internet evolved, so did the way websites are structured.
+The usual process of downloading your web page, editing it on your computer, and then uploading it back online, became too inefficient.

 What Is a Content Management System?

-The web page you are currently reading, is what came known as the public-facing side of a website – the front-end.
-And just as every theater needs a stage, the front-end is where the show on a website happens.
+The web page you are currently reading, is what came known as the public-facing side of a website – the front end.
+And just as every theater needs a stage, the front end is where the show happens on any website.
 Meanwhile, behind that stage, there is a whole crew making the magic happen.
-For websites, this is known as the back-end.
+In website lingo, this is known as the backend.

-The back-end provides website authors and editors with the tools they need to manage the content of a website directly on the internet.
-The software they use is a Content Management System.
-It allows for changes submitted on the back-end to appear on the front-end and all the works happens directly online.
+The backend provides website authors and editors with the tools they need to manage the content of their pages.
+To do that, they often utilize all-in-one web building tools, known as Content Management Systems.
+It allows for changes submitted on the backend to appear on the frontend so your visitors can see the finished product.

-A WordPress website is a collection of web pages that are being managed by a content management system – WordPress.
+A WordPress website is a collection of web pages that are being managed by the content management system of the same name.

 Why Choose WordPress as Your Website Platform?

-Naturally, when we’re looking to pick a tool, we would go for something popular and battle-tested, so we can be sure it’s reliable.
-WordPress is often regarded as the king of CMS, having more than a third of websites on the internet running it.
+When we’re looking to pick a tool, we naturally lean toward something popular and battle-tested as those are good signs of reliability.
+In that essence, WordPress is often regarded as the king of CMS, having more than a third of websites on the internet running with its help.

 How Many Websites Use WordPress?

-According to a survey by w3techs.com WordPress is being used in 63.6% of websites who have a CMS and a grand 37.6% of all the websites on the internet.
+According to a survey by w3techs.com WordPress is being used in 63.6% of websites that run on a known CMS and a grand 37.6% of all the websites on the internet.
 As you might have already thought – that’s a lot!